robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ```

 - Be sure to change:
-    - Host "github-mick"  to "github-(your initials)"
+    - "github-mick"  to "github-(your initials)"
     - IdentityFile to the name of your github key file in C:/Users/Local_Admin/.ssh